Do Huskies and Cats get Along?

 What you need to remember is when huskies play together they are rough!
 Huskies are really mouthy when they play.
 They will grab each other’s necks and throw each other around, pulling the legs from under the playmate.
 They roll each other over and body slam one another, often while running at a flat-out speed!

 When Luna is playing with her brother it can look like they are being vicious.
 They aren’t though!
 Even though the teeth are showing, their faces are still quite relaxed, their tails are curled, there is no real growling and it’s all bum-bouncing movements.
-Nevertheless, if you didn’t know what you were looking at their play can look fierce.
+Nevertheless, if you don’t know what you are looking at, their play can look fierce.
 Many non-husky owners have given us a wide berth when they have been in full swing playing!

 Now imagine them playing with a cat like that.
 Add into the mix that a cat has sharp claws, it will probably think that the husky is attacking it.
 A cat’s claws can do some serious damage to a dog’s eyes or nose.
 If the husky gets over-excited during play, which can happen, the play can quickly change from play to hunt.
 The cat won’t last long.